 Users can also easily access these services on websites or connected TV apps without needing to create an account first.

 In Canada, there are not as many FAST TV channels as in the US, but the number is increasing quickly.
 Pluto TV, Roku, CBC, and Samsung TV Plus currently offer over 150 channels.
 These can contain programming from broad genres such as crime, comedy, and reality to whole channels devoted to popular shows such as Wipeout, Top Gear and CSI.

 Here in Canada, we are fortunate to have access to both the Numeris VAM dataset and the MTM survey*.
 These both give us insights into the audience growth and profile of various streaming services in Canada.

 The VAM data allows us to analyze the viewers of Pluto TV, Roku Channel, and Samsung TV Plus.
 This dataset includes both on-demand and live-streaming elements.

 First, it's important to see viewing of these channels in the context of all video consumption.
 By using InstarVAM** we analyzed the VAM data from March 27 to June 25th.
 We can see that Linear and BVOD viewing is still important and makes up just under 70% of all viewing in the reported markets of Ontario and Quebec Franco.
-(For more information on the importance of linear TV see our previous blog here.)
+(Our previous blog on the importance of linear TV examines this in more detail.)

 Share of total viewing